bgruening/confab/Installation.rst

 Basic build procedure
 ~~~~~~~~~~~~~~~~~~~~~

-The basic build procedure is the same for all platforms and will be described first.
-After this, we will look at variations for particular platforms.
+The basic build procedure will be described first.
+After this, we look at how to install locally (a local installation is recommended to avoid conflicts with an existing installation of Open Babel).

 .. highlight:: console